ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 is not satisfied, there is a risk for **reverse causalility**, in which the causal relationship occurs in the opposite direction as expected.

-While these criteria are a useful guide for thinking about causal relationships, there are several types relationships that should be considered when thinking about causality between an exposure and an outcome.
-The relationships that complicate our understanding of causaility that are covered in this section include confounding, intermediates, effect modification, and mediation.
+While these criteria are a useful guide for assessing whether there is sufficient evidence to conclude that a relationship is causal, there are several concepts that should be considered when thinking about causality between an exposure and an outcome.
+Relationships that complicate our understanding of causaility, including confounding, intermediates, effect modification, and mediation are discussed in the following subsections.

 Notably, in the following sections, solid arrows are used to depict causal relationships directionally between a cause/exposure and effect/outcome.